hapifhir/hapi-hl7v2/README.md

-# Comrad fork of HAPI HL7v2
+# Comrad fork of HAPI-HL7v2

 ### Changes for Comrad Integration
 * Use Gradle instead of Maven to build the code.